-As of December 31, 2023, certain civil and labor lawsuits have been filed against Chungar for US\$1,550 (US\$645 as of December 31, 2022), which have been classified as probable.
-Contingencies classified as possible amount to US\$15,726 (US\$657 as of December 31, 2023) for payment of compensations for damages for occupational disease, refund of social benefits, and others under appeal and/or judgment process.
+As of December 31, 2024, certain civil and labor lawsuits have been filed against Chungar for US\$2,284 (US\$1,550 as of December 31, 2023), which have been classified as probable.
+Contingencies classified as possible amount to US\$15,988 as of December 31, 2024 (US\$15,726 as of December 31, 2023) for payment of compensations for damages for occupational disease, refund of social benefits, and others under appeal and/or judgment process.

-As of December 31, 2023, Chungar has not yet resolved some administrative proceedings with the National Superintendence of Tax Administration (SUNAT) and the Tax Court for certain tax determination resolutions, fine and interest resolutions.
+As of December 31, 2024, the Subsidiary has not yet resolved some administrative proceedings with the National Superintendence of Tax Administration (SUNAT) and the Tax Court for certain tax determination resolutions, fine and interest resolutions.